jhauberg/lext/README.md

 **Disclaimer:**

-Both library and specification has been built and established as an exercise in developing a parser and tokenizer.
+Both library and specification has been built and established as an exercise more so than an attempt at making an actually useful thing.

 ## Usage